AkshuDev/PheonixVirtualCpu/ISA.md

 - **Total Registers**: 40
 - **Program-Accessible Registers**: 34

-Registers are encoded using 6-bit identifiers.

----

-## Program-Accessible Registers
+### Program-Accessible Registers

-### NULL Register

 - **NULL**
-  A constant-value register that always resolves to zero when read.
+  Always resolves to zero when read.
+Writes are ignored.
-  Writes to this register are discarded and have no effect.
-  It is commonly used for operand suppression, comparisons, and placeholder destinations.

-### General-Purpose Registers

-- **G0 – G30 (General0 – General30)**
+- **G0 – G30**
-  General-purpose registers used for arithmetic operations, data movement, addressing, and intermediate values.
+  General-purpose registers used for computation, addressing, and data movement.
-  These registers have no implicit behavior and may be freely used by programs.

-### Special Registers

 - **LR (Link Register)**
-  Holds the return address for control-transfer instructions.
-  For correctness and safety, return addresses are also pushed onto the stack, ensuring stack-based validation of control flow.
+  Holds the return address for control-transfer operations.
+Return addresses are also pushed onto the stack for validation.

 - **SF (Stack Frame Register)**
   Points to the base of the current stack frame.
-  Used to access local variables, function arguments, and saved state.

 - **SP (Stack Pointer)**
   Points to the top of the active stack.
-  Automatically updated by stack-related instructions.

----

-## Internal Registers
+### Internal Registers

-Internal registers are reserved for processor control, execution flow, and system-level operations.

 - **PC (Program Counter)**
-  Holds the address of the currently executing instruction.
+  Holds the address of the current instruction.
-  Updated automatically during instruction fetch and control flow changes.

 - **IP (Instruction Pointer)**
-  Tracks the current position within the instruction stream and assists with multi-word instruction decoding.
+  Tracks decoding position within the instruction stream.

-- **I0 – I3 (Internal0 – Internal3)**
+- **I0 – I3**
-  Internal-purpose registers reserved for operating system use.
+  Internal registers reserved for operating system use.

-  These registers are not accessible to user programs and are intended for low-level control, scheduling, and exception handling.
+---

+## PVCpu-C Architecture (Compressed Format)

+### Overview

+**PVCpu-C** is a compressed instruction encoding designed to reduce instruction size and improve code density.
+While execution semantics remain consistent with the standard PVCpu architecture, instruction fetching and decoding differ to support variable-length instructions.

+PVCpu-C enables instructions to shrink from a minimum of **4 bytes to as little as 2 bytes**, particularly for operations that do not require operands.

+---

+### Base Instruction Format

+PVCpu-C instructions begin with a compact header:

+[ opcode: 12 bits ][ extender: 4 bits ]

+The **extender** field is a control bitmask that determines which optional components follow in the instruction stream.

+---

+### Extender Bitmask

+- **Bit 0 — Valid Instruction**
+  Marks the instruction as valid and executable.

+- **Bit 1 — Mode / Register Field Size Present**
+  When set, the next 1 byte is fetched in the following format:

+[ RegFieldSize: 4 bits ][ mode: 4 bits ]

+- **RegFieldSize** selects the register encoding width and may be 1, 2, 4, or 6 bits.
+- **Mode** defines the instruction mode.
+  When this extender bit is inactive, the mode implicitly defaults to 0.

+- **Bit 2 — Registers Present**
+When set, the next `(RegFieldSize × 2)` bits encode the registers, with the source register first and the destination register second.

+- **Bit 3 — Flags Present**
+When set, the next 4 bits encode the instruction flags.

+---

+### Extended Flags in PVCpu-C

+In PVCpu-C, extended flags differ from the standard format:

+- Extended flags are **32 bits wide**
+- They may be **chained up to four times**
+- This allows access to all instruction fields, advanced behaviors, and modifiers within the compressed format

+Immediate values and displacement values are also **32 bits** wide in PVCpu-C.

+---

+### Architectural Impact

+The PVCpu-C format introduces several important effects:

+- **Reduced Code Size**
+Instructions without operands or extensions may occupy as little as 2 bytes, significantly improving code density.

+- **Flexible Operand Encoding**
+Variable register field sizes allow balancing compactness and expressiveness on a per-instruction basis.

+- **Lower Memory Bandwidth Usage**
+Smaller instruction footprints reduce instruction fetch pressure and improve cache efficiency.

+- **Increased Decoder Complexity**
+Variable-length instructions and chained extensions require more sophisticated fetching and decoding logic.

+Despite these differences, PVCpu-C preserves the logical execution model of the standard PVCpu architecture.

 ---